HenrikSamuelsson/course-introduction-to-software-product-management/sw-processes-and-agile-practices.md

 Small releases means more demos and this results in more feedback from the client which is desirable.
 Having a small planned release also makes the estimation simpler and more accurate.

+#### System Metaphor

+A system metaphor is used to explain a system to non technical stakeholders.
+The system metaphor enables everyone; clients, developers, and managers to understand and being able to discuss how the system works.
+The system metaphor is realized by giving each chunk of the code its own name.
+These names are choses so that they are understandable by all stakeholders of the project.
+For example if developing an app for purchasing clothes there would be chunks of code known as shopping cart, inventory, item, department list, and checkout.

 #### Simple Design

 XP defines simple design of the code as: